lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 In frameworks like React, where you only have access to the equivalent of what is inside the loop, you rely on the framework extension points (the hooks in the case of React) to build this sort of mechanism, and have very little control over rendering scheduling.

-## More function combinators to reduce the coupling.
+## More HOF function to reduce the coupling.
 The component embeds its view and some logic at the same time.
-Again, we can easily uncouple them so we could reuse either the view or the logic:
+Again, we can easily decouple them so that we can reuse either the view or the logic:
-It only requires us to take advantage of third properties of coroutine we mentioned in introduction, and a simple delegation mechanism inherent to generators
+All we need to do is take advantage of the third property of coroutines mentioned in the introduction, and a simple delegation mechanism inherent to generators.

 ```Javascript
 const countClickable = (view) => function *({$host}) {